Search This Blog

 There was some kind of breach in the firewall, programs that weren't supposed to interact with one another had suddenly been interconnected.

-Milvago Tintie was one of the latest workers that had been hired to upgrade the systems in the Company some week ago.
+Milvago Tintie was one of the latest workers that had been hired to upgrade the systems in the company some week ago.
 While waiting for the interview he had met Ella Rove, a girl that had been at the company for a year or so.

 A few weeks passed by at the office and he recognized how different he was from the other colleagues working there.
 They never asked him to have coffee together and others thought that it was strange that he never ate lunch while sitting alone at the table in the lunch area.